 - 1/2 lb red potatoes quartered

-Boil the corned beef in the spices with the beer and water for 50 minutes per pound.
+Boil the corned beef in the spices (that come with the corned beef) with the beer and water for 50 minutes per pound.

 In the last 30 minutes of cooking add in the cabbage, carrots and red potatoes.